Reframing Population-Adjusted Indirect Comparisons as a Transportability Problem: An Estimand-Based Perspective and Implications for Health Technology Assessment: Causal Estimands and Population Dependence in Transportability Analyses

 }

 In comparative effectiveness research, the goal is often to estimate population-average causal effects;\textsuperscript{19,35,38} that is, the expected difference in outcomes between treatment \(A\) and treatment \(B\) when applied to a specified population.
+These population-level effects can be expressed in two closely related forms: conditional effects and marginal effects.\textsuperscript{19,35,45}